webia1/Frontend-Ecosystem/Pandoc/ExampleConfig.md

 # Example Configuration for Pandoc

+See the *source code of this Markdown file* to see the configuration settings.

 ## Introduction

 This is an example Markdown configuration file with colored links and highlighted code using JetBrains Mono font.
 You have to open this file in a text editor to see the configuration settings.